matthewignal/m1/README.md

 Iterations stop when absolute error is less than 10^-6

-Includes measurement of time per function call for both functions
+Includes measurement of time per function call for both functions as well as the ratio